Netcentric/maven-ext-repos-from-env/README.md

 export MVN_SETTINGS_REPO_LOG_VERBOSE=true
 ```

-#### Using a mirror repository
+#### Bypassing mirrors

+In case the `settings.xml` defines one or multiple mirrors, those are automatically disabled for the newly added repositories by adding their ids to the `mirrorOf` value with a leading `!` as documented in [Advanced Mirror Specification](https://maven.apache.org/guides/mini/guide-mirror-settings.html#advanced-mirror-specification).
+To disable this mirror bypass set the environment variable `MVN_DISABLE_BYPASS_MIRRORS` to `true`.

+#### Repository order

 By default, the repositories as configured in env are queried **after** the default repositories in settings.xml.
-For the case that the system env repo is a mirror repository (containing all required artifacts), it can be forced to be used first (before the repositories from settings.xml).
+For the case that the system env repo is also a proxy repository for Maven Central (i.e. containing all required artifacts), it can be forced to be used first (before the repositories from settings.xml).

 ```
 export MVN_SETTINGS_ENV_REPOS_FIRST=true